 LET THE BATTLE OF THE INSERTS BEGIN!!

-This is actually one that I use regularly (which is going to change to used regularly).
+This is actually one that I use regularly (which is going to change to USED regularly).
 It really needs to step up its game and study what the other inserts are doing right.
 Their closest size is 23”x23”, and even though it’s a bigger insert, the fill per square inch was the lowest out of all five inserts tested.
-It was mid priced, but it had the 2nd lowest total fill weight and lowest thread count.
+It had the second lowest base price, but it had the 2nd lowest total fill weight and lowest thread count.
 No wonder why their feathers stab me in my bodily crevices!

 It did tie for 2nd place (with Restoration Hardware) on its stuffed look.
 I can only surmise it finished decently, because the feathers/down had more area to disperse (due to the larger insert size).
 It just needs to improve its grades in the other areas before I’d fully pass along this recommendation.

 This one USED TO BE SUCH A GREAT DEAL at $19 (non-member price, and $15 member price).
 Guys.
 It has almost DOUBLED IN PRICE in 2023 to $36 (non-member price) and $27 (member price) with free shipping.
 I’m keeping the title on this one, because it looks like they sold out and got a little greedy.